 Booking tip: especially at the weekends, Toledo is very popular with day-trippers and trains fill up fast.
 Tourists tend to leave the city in the late afternoon with the 5 pm train, so if you book a slightly later one you see a calmer, more authentic side of the city.

-Day trip Madrid -Toledo: What to see in Toledo Spain in one day
+Day trip Madrid to Toledo: What to see in Toledo Spain in one day?

 Santa Maria la Blanca